OllieBurke/gaps_tdi/README.md

 ### Option 1: Using uv (Recommended)

-**uv** is a fast Python package manager that provides better dependency resolution and faster installations.
+**uv** is a fast Python package manager that provides excellent dependency resolution and faster installations.

-0. **Remove conda from the picture **
+0. **Remove conda from the picture**
    If conda is set to default (base) environment, deactivate it:
    ```bash
    conda deactivate